CFB5310W - Refrigerator-freezer BEKO - Free user manual and instructions

 4.3 - Charcoal filter

 The charcoal filter is a chemical filter to be used only when the hood is in the recycling position.
 To replace the charcoal filter, open the grille and remove the thumb screw through the centre of the charcoal filter.
 If the filter is of the interlocking type, turn the filter anticlockwise.
 Replace by reversing the operation.
-For a good performance replace the charcoal filter on average every three months.
+For good performance, replace the charcoal filter on average every three months.

 4.4 - Worktop illumination

 If a lamp fails to function at any time, open the metal grille panel and check that the lamp is fully screwed into the holder.
-When changing the lamp, an identical replacement must be fitted to ensure a safe working of the hood.
+When changing the lamp, an identical replacement must be fitted to ensure safe working of the hood.

 4.5 - Cleaning